NeoNeuron/IF-neuronal-network/research-log.md

 - Fixed bugs of directory in `./multi-network/main.cpp` `./lfp/main.cpp` `./tdmi/main.cpp`
 - Add complete version of python scripts for verifying previous three proposals

+***

+# 2017-03-19 15:58:13

+Review about discussion with Douglas:

+1. Is the difference between TDMI graph a result from the different dynamical state of pre-network neurons (To see whether there is any different firing state)?
+2. The different behavior of post-synaptic neurons that directly connected to the same neuron;
+3. different component, different dynamic processes;
+4. To analyze the correlation between second order connected neurons;

+# 2017-03-21 01:06:04

+Finished Report of Week 3 & 4